Iron overload

 When to suspect this adverse reaction

-Patients who are chronically dependent on red cell transfusions (e.g. thalassaemia, red cell aplasia) are at the biggest risk of iron overload.
-The body cannot remove excess iron which then over time accumulates in certain organs such as the liver, heart and endocrine organs affecting their function.
+Patients who are chronically dependent on red cell transfusions (e.g. thalassaemia, sickle cell disease, myelodysplastic syndrome and red cell aplasia) are at the biggest risk of iron overload.
+The body cannot remove excess iron which accumulates over time in certain organs such as the liver, heart and endocrine organs affecting their function.

 Early symptoms are often vague such as muscle weakness, fatigue and weight loss.
 Later, skin pigmentation, arthropathy, diabetes, impotence, cardiac failure and hepatic dysfunction can occur.